DMOJ/docs/docs/site/pdf_generation.md

 ## Installation

-Install [Selenium](https://www.selenium.dev/) in the same Python virtual environment as the site, and install [ChromeDriver](https://chromedriver.chromium.org/downloads).
-This will also install Chromium which is necessary for Selenium to create PDFs.
+Install [Selenium](https://www.selenium.dev/) in the same Python virtual environment as the site.
+You will also need to install [ChromeDriver](https://chromedriver.chromium.org/downloads), as it's a special version of the Chromium engine needed by Selenium to create PDFs.

 ```shell-session
 $ pip3 install selenium